randomBrainstormer/MMM-GoogleCalendar/README.md

 | `Error: NOENT: no such file or directory, open '/home/pi/MagicMirror/modules/MMM-GoogleCalendar/token.json` | You need to run `authorize.js` so the token file can be auto generated.
 Check the [Authentication Setup](https://github.com/randomBrainstormer/MMM-GoogleCalendar/edit/main/README.md#authentication-setup) section for guided steps.
 | I run `node authorize` but nothing happens, it just sits there with no updates. | You're probably connecting to your Pi through SSH, which is probably the nicest way to connect, however, this new module forces a browser to open in the Pi itself, hence you're unable to see it when connecting through SSH, try using VNC or connecting the keyboard/mouse directly to the pi.
 | When attempting to log in after executing `authorize.js`, I encounter a 403 Error with the message "Access Denied". | To resolve this, ensure that your email address is included in the "Test Users" list found within the "OAuth Consent" screen.
+| When attempting to authenticate I get "unkown error" from Google | Most likely some extension in your browser is blocking some of the scripts from Google.
+Try disabling all extensions and try again, or you can also try using a different browser.